Size versus truthfulness in the House Allocation problem: Randomised mechanism with weights and ties

-Our algorithm in the next section is truthful with respect to agents' preferences and weights (under no-overbidding assumption) and provides an $\frac{e}{e-1}$-approximate Pareto optimal matching.
+In this section we will analyse our mechanism for the weighted version of our problem.
+Our algorithm in the next section is truthful with respect to agents' preferences and weights (under the no-overbidding assumption, \piotr{see also the beginning of Section \ref{sec:bounds}}) and provides an $\frac{e}{e-1}$-approximate Pareto optimal matching.
 We will show in Section \ref{sec:bounds} that, even if the weights of all agents are the same our algorithm uses the best possible random strategy -- no other such strategy leads to better than $\frac{e}{e-1}$-approximate matching.